-The i-Docs symposium is the first to be dedicated to interactive documentary and has been convened by Judith Aston and Sandra Gaudenzi alongside Jon Dovey in 2011 and with since Mandy Rose in 2014.
+The i-Docs symposium is the first to be dedicated to interactive documentary and has been convened by Judith Aston and Sandra Gaudenzi alongside Jon Dovey in 2011 and with Mandy Rose since 2014.

 The i-Docs symposium takes place bi-annually at the end of March, with the next edition occurring 21-23 March, 2018.
 Visit the dedicated 2018 Symposium website here.

 The symposium runs in the Watershed, Bristol, where both the DCRC and PM Studio are located.